 - These are individuals who are given restricted access based on scheduled regular time periods.

 - Scheduled services.
 These are individuals who are given a limited number of access attempts for limited access periods.
 These may include cleaning services and the infrequent repair events.
 The individuals are limited to use the access code for a specific number of usages.

 - Guests and non-scheduled services.
 These may include one-time guests who may or may not have scheduled a visit, postal delivery, food delivery, etc.

-The final step before actually selecting your devices is to understand that access control devices are divided into two types: Standalone and Computerized or programmable devices
+The final step before actually selecting your devices is to understand that automated gate devices are divided into two types: Standalone and Computerized or programmable devices

 Standalone devices: Standalone devices are not connected to other devices.
 These devices typically are used to control a single gate.
 Standalone devices are typically more cost competitive but also very limited in programming options and generating any reporting.
 Most standalone devices are programmed at the unit.
 Most importantly, standalone devices rarely have the ability to be tied to a single user and are not given a user ID.
 A standalone keypad is connected directly to the gate operator.
 The most common applications are single family dwellings and business with limited after-hours access.

 Computerized Programmable devices: Computerized devices typically communicate and are connected to a master controller.
 These devices can be connected to multiple other devices and gates.
 These devices may be programmed via personal computer connected to the master controller via the internet.
 Multiple users may be set-up in the master controller to have defined levels of access by gate and time zone.
 These computerized devices will also have a reporting mechanism where the controller is saving every entry and exit by each user.
 Often, these reports can be formulated by user, time zones, and gate.
 The most common applications are apartment complexes and gated communities.